 The final stage of burning is the charcoal stage.
 This occurs when the flammable gases have been mostly burned and only charcoal remains.
 This is a naturally clean portion of the burn.
 The coals burn with hot blue flames.
 It is very important to reload your stove while enough lively hot coals remain in order to provide the amount of heat needed to dry and rekindle the next load of wood.
 It is best to open the air controls for a short while before reloading.
 This livens up the coalbed.
+Open door slowly so that ash or smoke does not exit stove through opening.
 You should also break up any large chunks and distribute the coals so that the new wood is laid on hot coals.